๐Ÿ“š More on this topic: Best Models for Coding ยท Best Models for Writing ยท VRAM Requirements

 For dual-GPU setups, Mac Studio with 64GB+ unified memory, or dedicated AI machines.

-IFEval score of 92.1% โ€” the highest among open models.
-If you want a model that consistently does exactly what you ask, Llama 3.3 70B is the gold standard.
+IFEval score of 92.1% โ€” still the highest among 70B-class open models.
 Clean, controllable prose.
 128K context.
 The widest ecosystem support of any 70B model.

 ollama pull llama3.3:70b